OneSparse/OneSparse/README.md

 # summary

-pgGraphBLAS is a postgres extension that bridges [The GraphBLAS API](http://graphblas.org) with the [PostgreSQL](https://postgresql.org) object relational database.
+OneSparse is a postgres extension that bridges [The GraphBLAS API](http://graphblas.org) with the [PostgreSQL](https://postgresql.org) object relational database.